Automattic/delphin-bootstrap/README.md

 1. Download an image of the current stable version of Ubuntu
 2. Load it into the virtual machine and update it
-3. Install all necessary packages such as Git, Node.js, or NPM
+3. Install all necessary packages such as Git or Node.js
 4. Download the Delphin repository

 Finally, just add `127.0.0.1 delphin.localhost` to your `hosts` file.